pmjones/ext-request/README.md

 ### Methods

-_ServerResponse_ has these public methods, all of which are declared `final`;
-they may not be overridden.
+_ServerResponse_ implements _ServerResponseInterface_, which has these public methods; all of them are declared `final` and so may not be overridden.

 #### HTTP Version